Thermoplastics as a substitute for metal additive manufacturing?

 - Depending on the object size, printing can take some timeobject

-At Tractus3D we see major possibilities in 3D printing PEEK.
-It has the possibility to play a big part in future inventions and developments as 3D printing is easy to incorporate in work processes, without having to make a large investment with risk of no return.
+At Tractus3D we see major possibilities in 3D printing thermoplastics as a replacement for metal.
 This is exactly why we are proud of our T650P.
-This is our own 3D printer that prints at very high temperatures and enables the use of PEEK.
-The Tractus3D printer has a print volume of as much as 31,5 centimeters in height and 17 centimeters in diameter.
+This is our own 3D printer that prints at very high temperatures and enables the use of all thermoplastic materials.

 Temperatures up to 450 degrees

 Inside the printer (extruder) itself, the temperature can reach as high as 450 degrees Celsius.
 Many other forms of 3D printers would suffer with internal burning if the temperature ever reached this high.

 High accuracy and speed

 Even though this 3D printer can handle temperatures up to 450 degrees, it offers the same high level of accuracy and speed as the other printers we offer.
 This means that you will never have to compromise on quality because you want to print thermoplastic materials that require high temperatures.